Decorating with mason jars (vintage or new) is easy, budget-friendly, and can add the perfect touch of farmhouse style to your decor.

 Decorating with Mason Jars

 Of course, in my opinion, mason jars make the perfect vase.
 Anything looks better in a mason jar!
-I use them for flowers, greenery and herbs, all through the year.
+I use them for flowers, greenery, and herbs, all through the year.
+You’ve heard me say many times that grouping like items together makes more of a statement.
+An exception to this rule is a mason jar.
+I truly love the look of just one, single mason jar filled with flowers.

 Vintage jars can double as storage and decor.
 They can be used to store just about anything!
 One of my favorite ways to store dried herbs is in mason jars…and I love the way they look on my kitchen counter.